-understange potentially infectious materials I may be at risk of acquiring opportunity to be vaccinated with hepatitis B vaccine.
-May student experiences require this immunization.
-However, that by refusing to receive this vaccine, I continue to be a continue to have occupational exposure to blood or othe later and will inform the College of my status. any hospitals and clinical agencies of the common and clinical agencies of the common at the common acquiring hepatitis B, a sero .
-I have been given the where I will have s time.
-I understand rious disease.
-Since I will
+potentially infectious materials I may be at risk of a opportunity to be vaccinated with hepatitis B vacc student experiences require this immunization.
+Ho that by refusing to receive this vaccine, I continue erstand that due to my occupational exposure to blood or other cquiring hepatitis B virus (HBV) infection.
+I have been given the ne.
+Many hospitals and clinical agencies where I will have wever, I decline hepatitis B vaccine at this time.
+I understand to be at risk of acquiring hepatitis B, a serious disease.
+Since I will r other potentially infectious materials, I may have the vaccine

-Name Date
+Name

 Witness Date

-Employee Health/Infection Control
+Employee Health/Infection Control May 1992

-May 1992